Table of Contents

 Note

 This could also be combined with the whereTag and whereValue attribute.
-For example, to change the column to 2 if the parameter name is 'My param' and if the column is not containing more than two digits.
+For example, to change the column to 2 if the parameter name is "My param" and if the column does not contain more than two digits.
 (This example is just by way of illustration, as it is very unlikely that this would be used in a production environment).

 <ExportRule table="*" tag="Protocol/Params/Param/Display/Positions/Position/Column" value="2" regex="\d{2}" whereTag="Protocol/Params/Param/Name" whereValue="My param"/>